Three Creeks Parkway Project

 - Supplement funding, streamline permitting, and accelerate implementation of Flood Control’s Phase II and Phase III Marsh Creek Widening Projects by combining the adjacent project sites

-- Advance a vision that will transform the current facility into a sustainable system that works with nature, not against it, provides more recreational opportunities, improves habitat for fish and wildlife, reduces flood risk, and can be appropriately maintained under the conservation easement(s) and in accordance with the regulatory agencies.
+- Advance a vision that will transform the current facility into a sustainable system that works with nature, not against it, provides more recreational opportunities, improves habitat for fish and wildlife and reduces flood risk.

 - Implement a flood channel restoration project that will serve as a model to advance the Flood Control District’s 50 Year Plan and the desire to implement an overall sustainable system.

 Background: Although much of the watershed has been constrained by urbanization, the Project site is the longest remaining stretch of undeveloped land along the creek where there is still an opportunity to widen the channel to provide a more natural creek system connected to the historic floodplain, and also enjoyed by trail users.
 Not far from downtown Brentwood, the project represents more than a decade of public and private partnership work to get to this point.
-This grant was a partnership between American Rivers and the Flood Control District.
-The City of Brentwood has always been a strong proponent in providing both environmental and flood benefits along Marsh Creek.
+This project is a partnership between American Rivers and the Flood Control District.
+The City of Brentwood is also a strong proponent of the project.